 If you want an experience that aligns directly with your anticipated occupation, you should visit Center for Career Development to review the various internships and job opportunities they have posted for students.

 “Leadership opportunities are available all over campus.
-As a freshman there are several opportunities here to help you find you niche.
+As a freshman, there are several opportunities here to help you find your niche.
 Not only will leadership help you during your four years in college, it is helping to build a foundation that you need for the rest of your life!” -Henal Majethia, campus leader

 Some of the leadership opportunities that you may want to consider applying for include: